goshiphq/goship-cms/content/blog/questions-to-ask-your-ltl-shipping-provider.md

 ---
-keywords: LTL shipping
+keywords: "LTL shipping, ltl freight "
 author: GoShip Admin
-title: Questions to Ask Your LTL Shipping Provider
+title: Questions to Ask Your LTL Freight Shipping Provider
 intro: Less-than-truckload (LTL) shipping is one of the best possible solutions for small businesses and shippers.
 LTL shipping has many benefits, and the most significant of them is cost saving.
 You don’t have to use a full truck